Public Order Act 1986: Racial and religious hatred

 Acts intended to stir up religious hatred are proscribed in POA Part 3A by the Racial and Religious Hatred Act 2006 (RRHA) with the insertion of new sections 29A to 29N.
 The RRHA bill, which was introduced by Home Secretary David Blunkett, was amended several times in the House of Lords and ultimately the Blair government was forced to accept the substitute words.

 Hatred on the grounds of sexual orientation

 To stir up hatred on the grounds of sexual orientation was to be proscribed by the Criminal Justice and Immigration Act 2008 in POA Part 3A section 29AB.
 This legislation was introduced by David Hanson during his time as Minister of State affected to the Secretary of State for Justice under Jack Straw.

+Repealed enactments

+Section 40(3) of the act repealed 25 enactments, listed in schedule 3 to the act.